 Current Account in Portugal averaged -661.59 EUR Million from 1996 until 2022, reaching an all time high of 1655.06 EUR Million in August of 2017 and a record low of -2674.13 EUR Million in June of 2010.
 This page provides the latest reported value for - Portugal Current Account - plus previous releases, historical high and low, short-term forecast and long-term prediction, economic calendar, survey consensus and news.
 Portugal Current Account - data, historical chart, forecasts and calendar of releases - was last updated on August of 2022.

-Current Account in Portugal is expected to be -160.00 EUR Million by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Current Account in Portugal to stand at 551.00 in 12 months time.
-In the long-term, the Portugal Current Account is projected to trend around -90.00 EUR Million in 2020, according to our econometric models.
+Current Account in Portugal is expected to be 450.00 EUR Million by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+In the long-term, the Portugal Current Account is projected to trend around -320.00 EUR Million in 2023 and -310.00 EUR Million in 2024, according to our econometric models.